I think we know, …Ours! And, as the sun sets, they’re full of snow.

 Thanks for viewing.
 Click on or “finger stretch” for a closer view.
 As always, comments are welcomed M 🙂

-As usual, click on the image for a closer look, and thanks for viewing.
-Comments are always welcome.
+As usual, thanks for viewing, zoom in for a closer look, and comments are always welcome.
 M 🙂

 I dreamed that the Earth was being threatened by Jupiter’s “Great Red Spot!”